 Potatoes for use in early summer (“new potatoes”) may be dug before the vines die.
 Dig early potatoes when tubers are large enough to eat.

 Late potatoes are best for winter storage.
-Potatoes can be stored in medium cool (40 to 50 ºF), moist (90 percent relative humidity) conditions for six to eight months.
+For six to eight months, potatoes can be stored in medium cool (40 to 50 ºF) moist (90 percent relative humidity) conditions.
 Sprouting is a problem when stored at higher temperatures.